stonedDiscord/nonSNES/README.md

 # nonSNES
 An Open-Source HardWare (OSHW) recreation of the Super Nintendo Entertainment System (PAL)

-The design tries to be a 1:1 recreation of the original SNSP-CPU-01 Rev5 board.
+The design tries to be a 1:1 recreation of the original SNSP-CPU-01 Rev5 and SNSP-CPU-1CHIP boards.

 ![SNES mainboard in blue](https://raw.githubusercontent.com/stonedDiscord/nonSNES/main/photo/snsp.jpeg)